Table of Contents

 What Does the Street Drug Lean Do?

-Lean is highly addictive and is classified by the DEA as a Schedule II drug, which means it has a high potential for abuse.
+Lean highly addictive and the DEA classifies it as a Schedule II drug, which means it has a high potential for abuse.
 The high that codeine produces provides users with pleasurable effects that will likely drive them to continue drinking lean.

-However, codeine is designed to be used on a short-term basis, so if a person drinks lean regularly, he or she is likely to become physically dependent or addicted.
-As the person develops a tolerance, he or she may also start to crave a more powerful high, which can lead to the abuse of other opioid drugs like heroin or morphine.
+Doctors prescribe codeine for short-term use.
+If someone drinks lean often, they may become dependent or addicted.
+As a person builds a tolerance, they may begin to crave a stronger high.
+This can lead to using other opioid drugs like heroin or morphine.

 Dangerous Lean Drink Side Effects

-Codeine is not meant to be consumed as a recreational beverage so drinking lean can cause many physical problems, especially if it’s abused for a long period of time.
+People do not intend codeine for recreational use or consumption in beverage form.
+Drinking lean can cause many health problems, especially if used for a long time.
 Dangerous side effects of the lean drink include:

 - Wheezing